Overview of the 5G-powered robot for responding to coronavirus

 - Scanning for people not wearing masks

-- Identify locations where people are gathered to stress importance of social distancing
+- Identify locations where people are gathered to stress the importance of social distancing

 Contactless temperature screenings for visitors

 The robot is designed to detect and automatically moves towards incoming visitors to check their body temperatures using a thermal imaging camera.
-In case the measured temperature is 37.5°C (99.5°F) or higher, it sets off an alarm and sends alerts to the control centre via 5G network.
+In case the measured temperature is 37.5°C (99.5°F) or higher, it sets off an alarm and sends alerts to the control center via a 5G network.

 Disinfection of the building